mariosangiorgio/RateMyApp/README.md

         //Optional if you want to show the alert in a custom way builder.setEmailAddress("mariosangiorgio@gmail.com");
         //Optional.
-It enables two phase request as introduced by vdlow* RateMyApp rateMyApp = builder.build(this);
+It enables two phase request as introduced by vdlow*
+        // Use this if you are using version 1.0 RateMyApp rateMyApp = builder.build(this);
+        // Use this if you are using version from 1.2.1 RateMyApp rateMyApp = builder.build(this, SharedPreferencesManager.buildFromContext(this));
         rateMyApp.appLaunched();

 RateMyApp currently supports the following languages: